-In response to a recent study that reported, ‘One in four NHS wards has dangerously low numbers of nurses’, our Medical Negligence Solicitor, Bethany Hodgkins believes there is a correlation between the lack of resources available to the NHS and the volume of medical negligence claims being made.
+In response to a recent study that reported one in four NHS wards has a low numbers of nurses, our Medical Negligence Solicitor, Bethany Hodgkins believes there is a correlation between the lack of resources available to the NHS and the volume of medical negligence claims being made.

 “This new study which highlights the shortage of registered nurses is worrying.